CLA-C/negotiation-app/README.md

 ## Available Scripts

 Run `npm-install` in the same folder of the `package.json` file to install all dependencies.
-Then, in the project directory, you can run (`yarn` commands work too):
+Then, in the project directory, you can run:

 ### `npm start`